janepan9917/janepan9917.github.io/_posts/2022-04-05-lm-summary.md

 Sparknotes, but for language models.

 ## Introduction
 Anybody can rattle off a list of well-known pretrained language models, but there are several key characteristics that are worth memorizing.
 Here's a quick guide to the key characteristics of the various LM's.
+(To be completed 4/9/22)

 ### Summary Table

 | Model               | Type        | Learning Objective | Pretraining Corpora | Creator | Model Sizes |
 | ------------------- | ----------- | ------------------ | ------------------- | ------- | ----------- |